Homemade Crunch Bars

 With over ten years of testing and sharing crunch bars with friends and family, I can confidently call this one of my top snack recipes.
 Here's why it stands out:

-• Simple ingredients: pantry staples you probably already have
+• Simple ingredients: pantry staples?
+C'mon, everyone should have these!

 • Minimal prep: no baking, just stir, press, chill